urbaman/HomeLab/TruenasSCALE/readme.md

 Go to Storage and define your Pools.

 GO to System Setitngs, Advances, and move the System Dataset to the boot-pool

+### Alert system

+Go top right to the alerts icon, open settings, Email.
+Insert the desired settngs, test, save.

+Go top right to the alerts icon, open settings, Alert Services.
+Edit the email service to add the go-to mail.